Codecademy/docs/content/java/concepts/methods/methods.md

 ## Return type

 If methods shouldn't return a value they have to be defined as methods with return type `void`.
-Further possibilities as return types can be seen (in the chapter "data types".
+Further possibilities as return types can be seen under "data types".

 ## Modifier